jhershbe/jeep-air-down-esp32/README.md

 - The relay shield's V_in is connected to 12V and jumpered to the common terminals of relays 1 and 2, allowing the NO (normally open) contacts to switch 12V to the solenoids.
 - The solenoids' other wire is connected to relay shield GND.
 - The pressure sensor is powered from the ESP32's 5V output, with its signal connected to analog input GPIO32 (A0).
+- **Two pushbuttons are connected to the ESP32 for manual control:**
+  - Air Up Button: Connect one side to GPIO5, the other to GND (active low, internal pull-up enabled)
+  - Air Down Button: Connect one side to GPIO16, the other to GND (active low, internal pull-up enabled)
-- The user connects the system to all four tires via hoses; the ESP32 web interface controls the relays to air up or down as needed.
+- The user connects the system to all four tires via hoses; the ESP32 web interface and/or physical buttons control the relays to air up or down as needed.

 ---